lkesteloot/unsong/unsong-1.md

 “This is not how we do theodicy in this house!”
 I shouted at Ally and Ana.

-“HELP!” shouted Ana.
-“IMMIGRANTS ARE STEALING MY JOB!”
+“[sc]Help![/sc]” shouted Ana. “[sc]Immigrants are stealing my job![/sc]”

-“WAIT!” said Bill Dodd.
+“[sc]Wait![/sc]” said Bill Dodd.
 “I just got it!
 The house is called Ithaca because it’s where theodicy happens.
 Fuck fuck fuck fuck fuck.”

 “It’s just dessert!”
 Erica screamed at the oncoming Pirindiel.